hrtowii/halftoneui/README.md

-# Halftone ☀
+# Halftones ☀

-Halftone is an iOS theme that is consistent of the Plumpy icon style brought over from icons8.com.
+Halftones is an iOS theme that is consistent of the Plumpy icon style brought over from icons8.com.

 # Credits
 * CyPwn (for the original theme (it sucked))